The Dark Tower’s Jack Mort – Biography, History, & Character Information

 Role in the Dark Tower Series

 The ripple effects of Mort’s actions in The Drawing of the Three are felt throughout the series.
 His attack on Odetta Holmes created her dual personalities, which later merged into Susannah Dean, a key member of Roland’s ka-tet.
-His murder of Jake Chambers introduced the paradox that shaped the events of The Waste Lands, underscoring the series’ intricate interplay between destiny and free will.
+His murder of Jake Chambers introduced the paradox that shaped the events of The Waste Lands, underscoring the series’ examination of destiny and free will.